GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.sidepanel-global/README.md

 # Global Side panel example

-This example demonstrates how to display the same side panel on every site using the [SidePanel API](https://developer.chrome.com/docs/extensions/reference/sidePanel/).
+This example demonstrates how to display the same side panel on every site using the [Side Panel API](https://developer.chrome.com/docs/extensions/reference/sidePanel/).

 ## Running this extension